sandersaares/DocumentAuthoring/docs/Content.md

 * Clipping->Margin: 5
 * Image->Transparent Background: True

+# Including external files

+You can use `#include "filename.inc.md` to include text from other files into the main document.
+This statement must be the only thing on the line and is exactly equivalent to copy-pasting the referenced file into the current file.

+The file extension must be `.inc.md` and there can be no special characters in the path.
+Subdirectories are allowed.

 # Defining data structures

 If you define, for example, an XML schema or another type of data format, use the Bikeshed HTML element reference syntax to enable automatic cross-referencing.